Shufen-Yin/Data_Project_Portfolio/07_End_to_End_Electricity_Forecasting/README.md

 | **GRU (Optimized)** | 23.59 | 18.50 | 5.44% | Deep Learning |
 | **LSTM (32 neurons)** | **9.41** | **7.54** | **2.32%** | **Best Fit** |

+**[Note on Reproducibility]
+Due to the stochastic nature of LSTM weight initialization and training, evaluation metrics (like MAPE) may vary slightly between runs.
+The results documented above represent the optimized model state saved in the repository.
+Typical retraining runs yield a MAPE between 2.3% and 2.7%.

 ### 📈 High-Precision Visualization: Predicted vs. Actual Demand
 *(The following plot demonstrates the LSTM model's ability to track daily non-linear load variations with exceptional accuracy.)*